ghafari2019/Exploring-Supersymmetry-with-Machine-Learning/README.md

 # Exploring-Supersymmetry-with-Machine-Learning
 # Machine Learning Scan for Exploring the CMSSM Parameter Space
+Machine Learning Scan (MLS) is a specific application of machine learning tailored for the exploration of high-dimensional parameter spaces in theoretical physics, particularly for models like the Minimal Supersymmetric Standard Model (MSSM) and the Constrained MSSM (CMSSM).
+Here's a detailed look at the architecture and structure of MLS.
 ## Steps and Concepts

 ### 1. **Parameter Space and Initial Sampling**